kayceegriffeth/true-crime-archive/README.md

-True Crime Archive is a full-stack web application that lets users explore, organize, and analyze true-crime cases.
+True Crime Archive is a full-stack web application that lets users explore and organize true-crime cases.
 It includes a Java Spring Boot backend, a React frontend, and a MySQL database with pre-loaded sample data.
 _______________________________________________________________________________________
 ⚙️ Tech Stack
 Frontend